ppenalver/egeo-cli/README.md

 <img src="https://github.com/Stratio/egeo-web/blob/master/src/assets/images/egeo_logo_c.png">
 </div>

-# Egeo-Cli
+# Egeo-Cli (Beta)

-EGEO-CLI is the open-source util used to automatize some common task that we do when develop for stratio and egeo.
-The goals are to reduce the time and complexity of test, develop and work being more productive.
+EGEO-CLI is the open-source util used to automatize document task that we do when develop for stratio and egeo.
+The goals are to reduce the time and complexity of document for being more productive.

-In this repository, you'll find a initial version of this cli now in develop.
+In this repository, you'll find a initial version of this cli.
 You can discover more in:

 * [egeo](https://github.com/Stratio/egeo): The egeo library of components.
 * [egeo-web](https://github.com/Stratio/egeo-web): The official website of Egeo where documentation will be available soon.